Pyrlang/Pyrlang/docs/source/cookbook.rst

 Send to a Python object
 -----------------------

-A python object inherited from :py:class:`~Pyrlang.process.Process` will be a Greenlet (i.e. running in parallel with the rest of the system).
+A python object inherited from :py:class:`~pyrlang.process.Process` will be a Greenlet (i.e. running in parallel with the rest of the system).
 A process is able to register itself (optional) with a name and handle incoming messages.